• DCP Dynamic Cone Penetrometer

 1. Overview of the DCP Dynamic Cone Penetrometer

-The Dynamic Cone Penetrometer (DCP) is a lightweight, portable in-situ testing device used for assessing foundation soil conditions.
-It features a hammer weighing 8 kg, dropped from a height of 575 mm, with a penetration rod measuring 1000 mm in length.
-The cone tip has a diameter of 20 mm and a 60-degree apex angle.
-The penetration rod can be extended by attaching a 1000-mm steel ruler, offering dual-scale readings—metric and imperial—for directly recording the penetration value after each blow.
+The Dynamic Cone Penetrometer (DCP) is a lightweight, portable in-situ testing device used to evaluate the bearing capacity of soil.
+It features a hammer weighing 8 kg, a drop height of 575 mm, a penetration rod length of 1,000 mm, and a cone tip with a diameter of 20 mm and a cone angle of 60 degrees.
+The penetration rod can be fitted with a 1,000-mm steel ruler, offering dual-scale readings in both metric and imperial units.
+The penetration value for each blow is directly recorded and read off immediately.

-The Dynamic Cone Penetrometer (DCP) is already being used internationally, where relationships between penetration values and corresponding soil property indices have been established.
-Its penetration values have been linked to the soil’s elastic modulus, CBR, and unconfined compressive strength.
-In South Africa, penetration values are already employed as a key parameter in pavement design.
+The Dynamic Cone Penetrometer (DCP) has already been widely used abroad, and a wealth of data has been accumulated on the relationship between penetration values and corresponding soil property indices.
+The DCP penetration values have been correlated with the soil’s elastic modulus, CBR, and unconfined compressive strength.
+In South Africa, the penetration value has already been adopted as a key parameter in pavement design.

 1.2 DCP Analysis Method

-Since the dynamic cone penetrometer is used relatively infrequently in China, there are currently no established analytical methods specific to this tool domestically.
-According to the U.S. AASHTO specifications, the DCP test results are related to the CBR value as follows:
+Since the dynamic cone penetrometer is rarely used in China, there are currently no relevant analytical methods available domestically.
+According to the U.S. AASHTO specifications, there is the following relationship between DCP test results and CBR:

 CBR = 405.3 / PR1.259

-In the formula, PR represents the penetration rate from the DCP test, measured in mm/blow; CBR refers to the California Bearing Ratio, expressed as a percentage.
+In the formula, PR represents the penetration rate from the DCP test, in mm/impact; CBR stands for California Bearing Ratio, as a percentage.

-Therefore, by recording the DCP penetration rate during field testing, the soil subgrade CBR can be quickly calculated, allowing for a preliminary assessment of the load-bearing capacity of each layer in the roadbed.
+Therefore, by recording the DCP penetration rate during field testing, the CBR of the subgrade can be quickly calculated, allowing for a preliminary assessment of the load-bearing capacity of each layer of the roadbed.

 1.3 DCP Testing Principle

-DCP was developed by the UK's Transport Research Laboratory (TRL) and weighs a total of 20 kg.
+DCP was developed by the UK’s Transport Research Laboratory (TRL) and has a total weight of 20 kg.

-It primarily includes an 8-kg falling hammer with a drop height of 575 mm, a penetration rod, a scale, and a conical tip 20 mm in diameter connected to the end of the penetration rod.
-Notably, the cone angle of the tip is 60 degrees, and the specific components and dimensions are illustrated in Figure 1.
+The main components include an 8-kg hammer with a drop height of 575 mm, a penetration rod, a scale, and a conical tip with a diameter of 20 mm that is connected to the end of the penetration rod.
+Specifically: the cone angle of the conical tip is 60 degrees, and the detailed specifications and dimensions of these components are shown in Figure 1.

 2: Penetration rod: Upper rod 803mm